glharper/pixel-reco-backend/README.md

 # Node.js WebSocket example in Docker

-This is a small demo which demonstrates the use of WebSocket in Docker.
+This is a small demo intended to send a simple response to video messages via websocket.

 ## Steps